sandy road

 A pelican takes flight at Cooper Creek

-From the Dig Tree I headed north on the Arrabury Road – my favourite road so far, full of character.
+From the Dig Tree I headed north on Arrabury Road – my favourite road so far, full of character.
 After about 15km I entered the St Ann Range, as series of mesas and buttes, with minerals eroding from the flat-topped hills.
 Spectacular.
 The hills gave way to sand dune country.
-The road that tracked parallel to the line of the dunes, was sandy at times but mostly hard-packed clay base beneath the sand, and I made pretty good time cycling over it.
+The road that tracked parallel to the line of dunes, was sandy at times but mostly hard-packed clay base beneath the sand, and I made pretty good time cycling over it.

 The colours of St Ann Range